AvishaiDotan/CarAI/README.md

 ### CarAI Form

-The form is a reactive form with built-in validations and custom validations.
+The form is a reactive form with `built-in validations and custom validations`.
 It uses a pagination component to navigate between different parts of the form.
 When submitted, the form checks the security of the input using `DomSanitizer`.

 ### CarAI Admin Center